Segment, Select, Correct: A Framework for Weakly-Supervised Referring Segmentation: Experiments

 \subsection{Ablation on Stage 1: Open-vocabulary Instance Mask Generation}

+In this section, we validate our design choices in generating the instance masks using the procedure described in Section \ref{sec:stage_1}.
+While this is an important step for the purposes of cross-validation, it is key not to run it on all validation and test sets, as this could otherwise lead to over-fitting the generation process to the mask ground-truth available in these datasets.

-In this section, we validate our design choices in generating the grounding instance masks using the procedure from Section \ref{sec:stage_1}.
-To do so, we perform experiments on RefCOCO by varying the noun extraction mechanism -- using nltk \citep{loper2002nltk} instead of spaCy \citep{spacy} --, with or without context dataset projection and ablations on the open-vocabulary instance segmentation module -- using FreeSOLO \citep{wang2022freesolo} instead of SAM \citep{kirillov2023segment}.
-In Table~\ref{tab:ablation_stage_1}, we present the results of these ablations of Stage 1 of our method evaluated on the first $1,000$ examples of the RefCOCO training set by choosing the closest mask to the ground-truth ones per referring sentence.
-We observe that our choice performs the best in terms of oIoU and mIoU on this set, and that context dataset projections are an important factor in achieving that performance.
-Note that while \citet{yu2023zero} put the FreeSOLO upper bound limit on RefCOCO val set at $42.08\%$ oIoU, we achieve significantly better masks with FreeSOLO ($56.19\%$ oIoU) since we do not query the method on the full image, but rather a cropped version around the bounding box initially obtained by GroundingDINO (part of step 3 described in Section \ref{sec:stage_1}).
+With this in mind, we experiment on the first $1,000$ training set examples of RefCOCO by varying the noun extraction mechanism -- using nltk \cite{loper2002nltk} instead of spaCy \cite{spacy} --, with or without context dataset projection and ablations on the open-vocabulary instance segmentation module -- using FreeSOLO \cite{wang2022freesolo} instead of SAM \cite{kirillov2023segment}.
+In Table~\ref{tab:ablation_stage_1}, we present the results of these ablations evaluated by choosing the closest mask to the ground-truth ones for each referring sentence.
+We observe that our choice performs the best in terms of oIoU and mIoU on this cross-validation set, and that context dataset projections are an important factor in achieving that performance.
+Note that while \cite{yu2023zero} put the FreeSOLO upper bound limit on RefCOCO val set at $42.08\%$ oIoU, we achieve significantly better masks with FreeSOLO ($61.31\%$ oIoU) since we do not query the method on the full image, but rather a cropped version around the bounding box initially obtained by GroundingDINO (part of OS described in Section \ref{sec:stage_1}).